 When you, the architect and Sacred Oak Homes agree that the final punch list is complete, you and Sacred Oak Homes release the final payment from the escrow account to Sacred Oak Homes.

 It’s finally here!
 You move into your beautiful and welcoming new space.

-Sacred Oak Homes follows up with you for review of your experience at 3 months, 6 months and 12 months, and we correct warrantied work as needed.
+Sacred Oak Homes follows up with you at 3 months, 6 months and 12 months, and corrects warrantied work as needed.